 Now that you have your credentials, it’s time to start using the ORCID Public API!

-Note: If you are using a third-party system that already supports ORCID, you may not need to register for sandbox API credentials.
+Note: If you are using an ORCID certified service provider systemthat already supports ORCID, you do not need to register for sandbox API credentials unless you wish to try out the ORCID integration functionality within the Sandbox envrionment.

 The sandbox lets you create test user accounts and develop your integration without having to worry about affecting data on the live (production) ORCID Registry.
 The sandbox behaves the same way as the production ORCID Registry with a few exceptions.